adamkrogh/goodreads-dotnet/README.md

 - fanship.create — Become fan of an author.
 DEPRECATED.
 - fanship.destroy — Stop being fan of an author.
 DEPRECATED.
 - fanship.show — Show fanship information.
 DEPRECATED.

+### Bugs

+API methods that Goodreads has bugs.

+- friend.confirm_recommendation — Confirm or decline a friend recommendation.
+THERE IS A BUG IN THE GOODREADS API.
+- review.destroy — Delete a book review.
+THERE IS A BUG IN THE GOODREADS API.

 ## License